Peter Sharp (artist): Life and education

 Born in Sydney in 1964, Peter Sharp graduated with a bachelor's degree in Art Education and a Post Graduate Diploma in Painting in 1987 at the City Art Institute (later Sydney College of Advanced Education).
-He completed a Masters of Fine Art at the University of New South Wales, College of Fine Arts in 1992.
+He completed a Master of Fine Arts at the University of New South Wales, College of Fine Arts in 1992.
 After university, Sharp had regular solo exhibitions at Coventry Gallery, Sydney.
-Since 2004, however, Sharp has had an annual exhibition at the Liverpool Street Gallery in Sydney, including the critically acclaimed Whale, Sounding and Spider shows and most recently, Handle.
+Since 2004, however, Sharp has had an annual exhibition at the Liverpool Street Gallery in Sydney, including the critically acclaimed Whale, Sounding, and Spider shows and most recently, Handle.

 Awards and residencies

-In 1996, Sharp was awarded the Jacaranda Drawing Prize and, in the following year, was granted a residency at the Cité internationale des arts in Paris, where he collaborated with French printmakers to make a series of lithographs and etchings.
+In 1996, Sharp was awarded the Jacaranda Drawing Prize and, in the following year, was granted a residency at the Cité Internationale des Arts in Paris, where he collaborated with French printmakers to make a series of lithographs and etchings.
 He has also held residencies at the Melbourne Aquarium and Loreto Kirribilli Girls School at the Taronga Zoo in Sydney which were bestowed in 2004 and 2009, respectively.
 Additionally, in 2007, Sharp received the "Anonymous Donor" Kedumba Drawing Award from the Kedumba Gallery in New South Wales.